 As you know, we love to write down all our good addressesand points of interest on a map to facilitate our readers’ stay.
 Of course we share this map below with you:

-We stayed two days in Matera, it is a city that has completely amazed us, we even plan to return to enjoy more.
+Oh yes ! we stayed two days in Matera, it is a city that has completely amazed us, we even plan to return to enjoy more.

 It is our favorite city in Puglia, for the moment it is not yet a city too touristy, we were there out of season (in October), we could enjoy it fully without the horde of tourists and without the overwhelming heat that must reign in the summer.
 Now we continue our journey towards the Trulli of Alberobello !